 Many filmmakers leverage old, existing buildings and other structures for locations that likely contain asbestos insulation, which could pose a threat to the cast and crew if disturbed in any way.

 During World War II, the demand for asbestos use for the military increased, and its overt use in the film industry subsequently decreased.
 As the deadly nature of asbestos was further studied and confirmed, it was used less and less.
-However, the substance has yet to be banned in the United States.
+However, asbestos has yet to be banned in the United States.